 - 3 Higher Level Credits (taken during the junior and/or senior years, includes honors, AP, dual enrollment courses, advanced CTE and CTE credentialing or Project Lead the Way)

-Please note that students participating in the Scholars Program may not enroll in any of the classes required for this program on a pass-fail basis.
-We also want students to know that it is their responsibility to ensure that the correct courses are taken in order to be eligible for the North Carolina Scholars Program.
+It is the student’s responsibility to ensure that the correct courses are taken in order to be eligible for the North Carolina Scholars Program.
 It is helpful for students to let their high school counselor know if they plan to pursue this award.